iqm-finland/KQCircuits/docs/contributing.rst

 to maintain a linear history.
 Please organize your code into a small number of commits with meaningful commit messages.

-We try to adhere to the PEP 8 style guide with 120 character long code lines permitted.
+We use Black coding style with 120 character long lines permitted.
 See :ref:`style`.

 Versioning
 ^^^^^^^^^^